zejsneto/Financial-Manager/README.md

 # Financial-Manager

+## ℹ️ Description

 The Financial Manager is the semi-annual project of the `Algorithm Development` subject (C).<br>
 Coded in 2022.1 at the [FEI](https://portal.fei.edu.br/) college, located in São Bernardo do Campo/SP/BR.<br>
 The project was done in pairs, but one of the members preferred to remain anonymous in this repository.<br>

-⚠️Some of the code and other parts may be in portuguese.
+⚠️Some of the code and other parts may be in Portuguese, work in progress for English.

-INSTRUCTIONS
+---

+## 📝 Instructions

 To run the project, follow these steps:<br>
 1 - run the file "main.c"<br>